LME launches bid for slice of $5 trillion London gold market

 As well as Goldman and Morgan Stanley, the EOS partnership includes banks ICBC Standard Societe Generale and Natixis, proprietary trader OSTC and the World Gold Council, an industry market development body.

 All the banks except Natixis are general clearing members of LMEPrecious, along with brokers Marex Financial and BOCI Global Commodities (UK).
-OSTC, XTX Markets and Morgan Stanley's commodities unit are non-clearing members.
-Natixis is an individual clearing member.
+OSTC, XTX Markets and Morgan Stanley's commodities unit are non-clearing members, while Natixis is an individual clearing member.

+London's gold trade is dominated by over-the-counter (OTC) business conducted bilaterally among networks of brokers, banks and traders.
+The LME's new contracts aim to capitalize on increasing regulatory scrutiny that is raising costs for banks trading gold over the counter.

-U.S. exchanges CME Group and ICE have also launched London gold contracts this year, hoping to lure business from the traditional OTC market.
+U.S. exchanges CME Group and ICE have also launched London gold contracts this year, hoping to lure business from the traditional OTC market, which is estimated to be worth $5 trillion a year.

 Both the LME, owned by Hong Kong Exchanges and Clearing, and ICE are in the running to take over as operators of the global silver benchmark, the LBMA Silver Price, when incumbents Thomson Reuters and CME Group step down.